Big, bigger, biggest! Meet 11 magnificent Mastiff dog breeds

 One of France’s oldest and rarest dog breeds, this Mastiff is a muscular, stocky, well-balanced dog with a massive head.

-Despite its powerful appearance, the breed has a gentle demeanor but is intensely loyal.
+Despite its powerful appearance, the breed has a gentle demeanor, yet it is intensely loyal.

 Dogs have a strong instinct to chase smaller animals, such as cats.

-The breed also may not tolerate another dog in the household, especially of the same sex.
+The breed may also not tolerate another dog in the household, especially one of the same sex.

 While socialization and training can help prevent these problems, it’s essential to be aware that they may not be able to eliminate all risks.